Carolyn Dillinger, Esq.

 Western State College of Law: J.D., magna cum laude

-Vanguard University: B.A.
-History and Political Science, magna cum laude
+Vanguard University: B.A. history and Political Science, magna cum laude

-Lives In: Laguna Hills, CA
+Lives In: Mission Viejo, CA

 Carolyn is passionate about serving entrepreneurs, businesses, and non-profit organizations.